Macaroni salad is a summer salad that never disappoints. You can make it with simple veggies and a tangy mayo-yogurt dressing.

 How to make macaroni salad

-While the pasta cooks, make the dressing by whisking together mayonnaise, Greek yogurt, apple cider vinegar, mustard, sugar, salt, black pepper, and garlic powder.
+While the pasta cooks, prepare the creamy dressing.
+In a small bowl, whisk together mayonnaise, greek yogurt, apple cider vinegar, mustard, salt, black pepper, garlic powder, and optional sugar.

-Add shredded carrots, diced bell pepper, finely chopped red onion, chopped celery, chopped pickles, and the dressing to the bowl with the pasta.
+In a large bowl, add the cooled pasta and peas along with shredded carrots, diced bell peppers, finely chopped red onion, chopped celery, pickles, and the creamy dressing.

 Questions